murtukov/GraphQLBundle/docs/Intro.md

 }
 ```
 `$configProcessor` and `$globalVariables` are special variables passed to each of your generated GraphQL types.
-The `$configProcessor` is ...ADD DESCRIPTION HERE... and the `$globalVariables` is a service bag managed by the bundle
+The `$configProcessor` is ...ADD DESCRIPTION HERE... and the `$globalVariables` is a container to provide necessary data
-to provide necessary data to your GraphQL types, such as references to other types or resolver callbacks.
+to your GraphQL types, such as references to other types or resolver callbacks.
 The good thing
 is, you don't need to worry about these classes, as they are generated automatically (unless explicitely disabled), but
 knowing them will help you understand the general concept of this bundle.